redhat-scholars/tekton-tutorial-greeter/README.md

 Project used as part of [Tekton Tutorial](https://dn.dev/tekton-tutorial) execersies.

-The application has one simple REST api at URI `/` that says "😺 Tekton Rocks!! 🚀".
+The application has one simple REST api at URI `/` that says "Meeow from Tekton 😺 !! 🚀".

 ## Quarkus